Ray Stein’s observations about Saturday's game:

 Numbers for dummies

-Best responses to the game on Twitter:
+Best responses to The Dispatch crew on Twitter: